jrenaud90/TidalPy/README.md

   * It is helpful to triage issues when they are made.
 If you think you know the severity of a bug or can provide any other *at-a-glance* context, consider adding a "label" (right-hand side of the github issue form) to the issue.

-# License Information
-You are welcome to copy/fork TidalPy and make modifications assuming the following conditions are met:
-* Links are included that point back to this [page](https://github.com/jrenaud90/TidalPy).
-* Any software derived from TidalPy must remain open-source and non-commercial.

-This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-To view a copy of this license, visit [http://creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/) or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 # Acknowledgements
 TidalPy was partially developed with support from NASA Goddard Space Flight Center's Sellers Exoplanet Environments Collaboration (SEEC) and Geodesy ISFMs.